drone-plugins/github-actions/README.md

 # drone-github-action-plugin

-This plugins allows running github actions as a drone plugin
+This plugin allows running github actions as a drone plugin

 ## Build